sharon-raj-1718/Image-Recognition-using-transfer-learning-ML/README.md

 # Project structure
 This repository contains only one file which must be executed in the following order:

-Pre-trained model and New model on top (mainmodel.py)
+Pre-trained model and New model on top (main.ipynb)

 ## Libraries
 The following Python libraries were used in this repository: